Recent

 If you want to know if there’s surface water flooding (also known as ‘flash flooding’) in your area you will need to contact your local council.
 Visit this page to learn more.

-A new landing page on the Defra website has been created for farmers who are thinking of or will be applying to the Sustainable Farming Incentive.
-The page lets you register your interest in SFI, sets out why farmers should apply for an agreement, lists the 23 actions you can apply for, gives feedback from farmers and signposts farmers to other grant funding available.
+A landing page on the Defra website has been created for farmers who are thinking of or will be applying to the Sustainable Farming Incentive.
+The page lets you register your interest in SFI, sets out why farmers should apply for an agreement, lists the actions you can apply for, gives feedback from farmers and signposts farmers to other grant funding available.
 Visit the page on this link.

 Most farmers are no longer required to register their interest in the scheme and can now apply directly.
 All farmers who have a live 2023 agreement before the end of the year will receive an early payment.
 This is worth 25% of the value of their annual agreement and will be received in the first month of the agreement.